ptomulik/testmd/md/README.md

 array may be processed (filtered, sorted, etc..) before it gets outputted.

 Some GitHub repositories exist only to post-process assets created by upstream repositories.
-A repository that builds Docker images with assets released by an upstream repository is an example.
+A repository that puts assets released by an upstream into Docker images is an example.
 Each time, the upstream releases new versions, the repository should rebuild and publish new images.
 This requires, however, that information about existing upstream releases is available.
 The action enables us to obtain it.

 ## Contents